Biographical Videos on the Life and Career of FW de Klerk

 Issued By the FW de Klerk Foundation on 18/03/2023

 The series includes 17 videos ranging between 20 and 25 minutes in duration.
-The interviews were conducted by Dave Steward, Chairman of the FW de Klerk Foundation and a long-time associate and friend of the former president.
+The interviews were conducted by Dave Steward, Chairman of the FW de Klerk Foundation and a long-time associate and friend of the President.
 They feature photographs and TV clips illustrating the various periods of FW de Klerk’s life.

 The Foundation will release the first episode of the series on 18 March – which would have been FW de Klerk’s 87th birthday.
 It will then continue to release episodes every two weeks for the next 34 weeks.
 Each episode will be available on YouTube and the Foundation’s website (www.fwdeklerk.org).